Large Language Models Can Perform Automatic Modulation Classification via Discretized Self-supervised Candidate Retrieval: Methodology

 The effectiveness of ICL heavily depends on the quality and relevance of the provided examples.
-Using a large, fixed set of exemplars, as in prior work\cite{rostami2025plug}, is not only token-inefficient but can also introduce irrelevant information that degrades performance.
+Using a large, fixed set of exemplars, as in prior work, is not only token-inefficient but can also introduce irrelevant information that degrades performance.

 To address the token inefficiency and performance instability of ICL with large, static exemplar sets\cite{rostami2025plug}, we introduce a dynamic prompt pruning strategy.
-This method uses a lightweight visual classifier to create a compact, query-specific context.
-For each signal, the classifier analyzes its constellation diagram to identify the {top-$k$} most probable modulation classes\cite{faysal2024nmformer,faysal2025denomae,faysal2025denomae2}.
+This method uses DINOv2~\cite{oquab2023dinov2} candidate retrieval to create a compact, query-specific context.
+For each signal, the encoder analyzes its constellation diagram to identify the $k_\text{top}$ most likely modulation classes (i.e., closest classes to the query or those with the highest softmax probabilities).
 The final prompt is then constructed using only the exemplars corresponding to this small, relevant subset, reframing the task as a constrained multiple-choice problem for the LLM.

-The shortlisting classifier is built on a DINOv2~\cite{oquab2023dinov2} Vision Transformer (\emph{ViT-Base}) encoder and trained on a synthetic dataset of 10 modulation types across a -20 dB to +20 dB SNR range.
-As shown in Fig.~\ref{fig:shortlist}, the classifier is highly effective; with $k=5$, it achieves 99.83\% accuracy, ensuring the correct class is almost always included in the candidate set provided to the LLM.
+We apply the candidate retrieval module to constellation diagram images of 10 modulation types across an SNR range of $-10$\,dB to $+10$\,dB.
+As shown in Fig.~\ref{fig:shortlist}, this candidate retrieval is highly effective; with $k_\text{top}=5$, it achieves 99.83\% accuracy, ensuring the correct class is almost always included in the candidate set provided to the LLM.

-While our approach currently uses a pre-trained shortlisting classifier, the framework is readily adaptable to open-set and training-free scenarios.
-Open-set recognition can be enabled by simply incorporating an `unknown' class into the prompt’s options.
-Moreover, a fully training-free pipeline can be achieved by replacing the classifier with alternative shortlisting modules, such as deterministic functions or an agentic, LLM-based filter.